 Tests where carried out to ensure that Fe-123 was not only capable to convert the rust within the cavities, but also its abilities to travel into the damp areas that existed with hidden seams.
 It was clearly shown that Rustbuster Fe-123 was able to penetrate the damp substrate and migrate through to the steel.
 Rustbuster Fe-123 was also sublected to Fire propogation testing and was passed on the grounds that it will not add to fire propogation or create additional smoke.

 Rustbuster Mil-Spec cavity wax was also subjeted to the same fire propogation testing and was duly approved for use on the refurbishment and maintenance of these type four Rail cars.

-When approached by the RNLI in Poole Dorset requiring a system specification for a coating that could withstand immersion in salt water and being hit by sand and stones at the same time we had no hesistation in recomending our Rustbuster Epoxy Mastic 121 system.
+We were approached by the RNLI in Poole, Dorset when they required a system specification for a coating that could withstand immersion in salt water and being hit by sand and stones.
+We had no hesistation in recomending our Rustbuster EM 121 Rust Proofing Paint system.

-Click hetre to view work we copmpleted in October 2016 for the FORD motor company blue light division.
-We recieved a brand new Ford Ranger truck with instructions from the RNLI for Ford to have it coated in Rustbuster EM121 Epoxy Mastic to protect it from the rigours of use as a coast guard vehicle having to withstand being driven in sea water containing moving pebbles and sand.
-No tougher test we'd say,
+We took delivery of a brand new Ford Ranger truck with instructions from the RNLI to have it coated in EM121 to protect it from the rigours of use as a coast guard vehicle used in sea water.